tejakrishnam/nested_object_fetch_value/README.md

 # Input :
 A string in a dictionary format
-Number of keys to be provided
+- Number of keys to be provided.
-keys(Press Enter after each input key is provided)
+- keys(Press Enter after each input key is provided).

 # Output:
-Value(The value of the key provided)
+- Value(The value of the key provided).